Method 1: apk-mitm

 That attribute points to the file res/xml/network_security_config.xml inside your project.
 If it doesn't, create it now and change its contents to be like this:

 This rule tells the Android system to accept any system or user certificates, overriding default behavior.
-See this page for other overriding options.
+See this pagearrow-up-right for other overriding options.

 Encode the patched APK file